 1. Send out notices with respect to nominations for open positions

-This should be done 5 weeks prior to any election date, as stated in GSA article XXII 5(a)
+This should be done 5 weeks prior to any election date, as stated in GSA Bylaws Article 3, Section 2

 Generally, there will be two elections per calendar year: one by-election in October (to fill any vacant positions left over from the general election earlier in the year); and one general election in March (to elect all Executive and Faculty Representative to the Council positions).